 Theodore "Teddy"’s Story

 Alex and I, with the support our amazing families, made the decision to immediately pack our stuff and head back to Boston, Massachusetts.
-Our goal, today and every day, is to surround Teddy with all the friends, family, and love possible during his time on this earth.
-We ask that everyone make today happy for Teddy, he deserves it.
+Our goal was to surround Teddy with all the friends, family, and love possible during his time on this earth.
+We believe we accomplished that.

 A lot of kind people out there that are looking to help.
 I ask that you PLEASE share Teddy's story.
 Menkes has no cure, but it does have a copper treatment program that provides hope if diagnosed early.
 While it is too late for Teddy, I want every other family hit with this tragedy to have hope.
 Teddy is the message, but we need your help delivering it.
 Please post his story on Facebook, share on Instagram, tweet #FUmenkes, email friends and family.
 Tell anyone you can.
 If you see a baby with kinky hair- think of menkes.
 I would rather rule it out for every kinky-haired baby than miss a crucial early menkes diagnosis.